-Further, type parameters are divided into non-lifted (bound with an apostrophe, e.g. 't), and lifted ('^t).
-Only lifted type parameters may be instantiated with a functional type.
+Further, type parameters are divided into non-lifted (bound with an apostrophe, e.g. 't), size-lifted ('~t), and fully lifted ('^t).
+Only fully lifted type parameters may be instantiated with a functional type.
 Within a function, a lifted type parameter is treated as a functional type.
 All abstract types declared in modules (see Module System) are considered non-lifted, and may not be functional.